Panic Alarms for Lone Workers: Traditional vs Monitored Devices

 It can also help to provide peace of mind to staff who work in particularly high-risk roles e.g. construction and utilities (where environmental risks are high), and community health and social care, security and retail (where social risks are more prevalent).

 SoloProtect has customers in the public, private and charity sectors, and covers a range of job types including office workers, homeworkers and those based on-site.
+Using a personal alarm for lone workers is an effective way to fulfil your organisation’s duty of care and ensure rapid emergency response in high-risk scenarios.

 A traditional panic alarm button would generally be pressed when an incident has escalated to its peak and there is a very current threat to the personal safety of the user and/or someone in the area e.g. a robbery or attack in progress.